tjwalkr3/ham-exam/README.md

 ## Project Schedule
 ### Oct 29
 #### Estimates:
-Rubric items:
-- CI/CD pipeline
-- linting in pipeline

-Features:
-- API and React projects created
-- Linting and testing are run in the pipeline on merge or push to main

-#### Delivered
 Rubric Items:
 - [x] CI/CD pipeline
 - [x] linting in pipeline
 Features:
 - [x] API and React projects created
 - [x] Linting and testing are run in the pipeline on merge or push to main

+### Nov 1
+#### Estimates:
+Rubric items:
+- [x] Live production environment
+- [x] authentication and user account support
+- [x] authorized pages and public pages
+- [ ] 4+ generic layout components

+Features:
+- [x] kubernetes deployment files for the app
+- [x] header at the top with sign-in/sign-out button and a spot to display the users' email address

 ### Nov 5
 #### Estimates: